 - WIN!
-The teens directly engaged build leadership and team skills while also developing positive relationships with adults -- key protective factors that help them learn and grow.
+Adolescents who are directly engaged build leadership and teamwork skills while developing positive relationships with adults - key protective factors that help them learn and grow.

 - WIN!
 Adult professionals and programs that engage teens as learners, leaders, team members, and workers are able to improve their services and supports to be more adolescent-friendly and effective.